-Dr. Dan Saltzman, Chief of Thoracic Surgery, offered to take John Ledy and Dave Jessen on a tour of the children’s hospital at University of Minnesota.
+After meeting with several worthy causes, John Ledy and Dave Jessen met with Dr. Dan Saltzman, Chief of Thoracic Surgery, to tour of the children’s hospital at University of Minnesota.
 They sat down with representatives of the University of Minnesota Foundation who shared some of the opportunities for Innovize and our associates to donate and volunteer at the hospital.
-It was concluded that U of M Masonic Children’s Hospital was a great philanthropic partner for Innovize for many reasons and we began our partnership in 2013.
-Some of those reasons were:
+After seeing the amazing work their team was doing, John and Dave began our partnership with the U of M Masonic Children’s Hospital in 2013.
+Some of the many reasons include:

 - U of M Masonic Children’s Hospital is filled with “people who care” and are really making a difference in the lives of some of the sickest children in the country.